techjwalker/reference-sheet/README.md

 ### Navigation

-Check what's in your current directory
+Check what's in your current directory:
 ```sh
 ls
 ```

-Find the directory you're already in
+Find the directory you're already in:
 ```sh
 pwd
 ```

-Navigate to a different directory
+Navigate to a different directory:
 ```sh
 cd folder
 ```

-Navigate to previous directory
+Navigate to previous directory:
 ```sh
 cd -
 ```

-Navigate up a directory
+Navigate up a directory:
 ```sh
 cd ../
 ```

-Navigate to home directory
+Navigate to home directory:
 ```sh
 cd ~
 ```